Contents of the package leaflet for the medicine EVRYSDI 0.75mg / ml powder for oral solution

 Functional SMN protein deficiency is directly linked to the SMA pathophysiology which includesprogressive loss of motor neurons and muscle weakness.
 Risdiplam corrects the splicing of SMN2 toshift the balance from exon 7 exclusion to exon 7 inclusion into the mRNA transcript, leading to anincreased production of functional and stable SMN protein.
 Thus, risdiplam treats SMA by increasingand sustaining functional SMN protein levels.

-Pharmacodynamic effectsIn the studies FIREFISH (patients aged 2-7 months at enrolment), SUNFISH (patients aged 2-25 yearsat enrolment), and JEWELFISH (patients aged 1-60 years at enrolment) in infantile-onset SMA andlater-onset SMA patients, risdiplam led to an increase in SMN protein in blood with a greater than 2-fold median change from baseline within 4 weeks of treatment initiation across all SMA types studied.
+Pharmacodynamic effectsIn the studies FIREFISH (patients aged 2‑7 months at enrolment), SUNFISH (patients aged 2‑25 yearsat enrolment), and JEWELFISH (patients aged 1‑60 years at enrolment) in infantile‑onset SMA andlater‑onset SMA patients, risdiplam led to an increase in SMN protein in blood with a greater than2‑fold median change from baseline within 4 weeks of treatment initiation across all SMA typesstudied.
+The increase was sustained throughout the treatment period (of at least 24 months).

 Cardiac electrophysiologyThe effect of risdiplam on the QTc interval was evaluated in a study in 47 healthy adult subjects.
 Atthe therapeutic exposure, risdiplam did not prolong the QTc interval.

-Clinical efficacy and safetyThe efficacy of Evrysdi for the treatment of SMA patients with infantile-onset (SMA Type 1) andlater-onset SMA (SMA type 2 and 3) was evaluated in 2 pivotal clinical studies, FIREFISH and
+Clinical efficacy and safetyThe efficacy of risdiplam for the treatment of SMA patients with infantile‑onset (SMA Type 1) andlater‑onset SMA (SMA type 2 and 3) was evaluated in 2 pivotal clinical studies, FIREFISH and

 Infantile-onset SMA

-Study BP39056 (FIREFISH) is an open-label, 2-part study to investigate the efficacy, safety, PK andpharmacodynamics (PD) of Evrysdi in symptomatic Type 1 SMA patients (all patients had geneticallyconfirmed disease with 2 copies of the SMN2 gene).
-Part 1 of FIREFISH was designed as a dose-finding part of the study.
-The confirmatory Part 2 of the FIREFISH study assessed the efficacy of
+Study BP39056 (FIREFISH) is an open-label, 2-part study to investigate the efficacy, safety, PK andpharmacodynamics (PD) of risdiplam in symptomatic Type 1 SMA patients (all patients hadgenetically confirmed disease with 2 copies of the SMN2 gene).
+Part 1 of FIREFISH was designed as adose-finding part of the study.
+The confirmatory Part 2 of the FIREFISH study assessed the efficacy ofrisdiplam.
+Patients from Part 1 did not take part in Part 2.

 The key efficacy endpoint was the ability to sit without support for at least 5 seconds, as measured by